gcatanese/udacityProjectOne/README.md

 ## Sample Queries

-Find below (available also in test.ipynb) the analytic queries which Sparkify team can run to collect meaningful insights on the user behaviour:
+Find below (available also in Workspace test.ipynb) the analytic queries which Sparkify team can run to collect meaningful insights on the user behaviour:

 ### Busiest Months
 SELECT year,month, count(*) FROM time group by year, month order by year, month limit 10;